myselfadityaranjan/cura-Swin-UNETR-bts/README.md

 The BraTS '21 task dataset for this pipeline can be found at: https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1

-The files will be downloaded in .nii.gz (NIFTI) files, and organized into 3 subdirectories (BraTS2021_00495, BraTS2021_00621, BraTS2021_Training_Data).
+The files will be downloaded in 1251 training + 219 validation .nii.gz (NIFTI) files, and organized into 3 subdirectories (BraTS2021_00495, BraTS2021_00621, BraTS2021_Training_Data).
 In your main directory, make a "data" directory, such that it is organized:

 ```bash
 cura-Swin-UNETR-bts/